open-dis/dis-tutorial/EntityStatePDUs.md

  EntityStatePdu espdu = new EntityStatePdu();
 ~~~~

 This creates a new Entity State PDU object.
-It includes all the default fields of an ESPDU, including the PDU header fields, entity position field, orientation field, entity type fields, and so on.
+It includes all the default objects contained in an ESPDU, including the PDU header fields, entity position field, orientation field, entity type fields, and so on.
 It has the logic to marshal itself to IEEE 1278.1 DIS binary format, and to convert from the DIS standard array of bytes back to a Java object.

 ~~~~
 // The EID is the unique identifier for objects in the world.
 This